GeekBrucy/mySnippets/AWS/Certificates/Notes/23_Security/23_Security&Encryption.md

 ## AWS KMS (Key Management Service)

-- Anytime you hear “encryption” for an AWS service, it’s most likely KMS
+- Anytime you hear "encryption" for an AWS service, it’s most likely KMS
 - AWS manages encryption keys for us
 - Fully integrated with IAM for authorization
 - Easy way to control access to your data